mamendi/mamendi/README.md

 ### Hi there 👋, I'm Manny
-### Systems Engineer
+### Everything Cloud and DevOps
 I am an Enterprise Systems Engineer with experience architecting hybrid solutions and securing critical infrastructure in various industries.

-I am passionated about Infrastructure and Cloud technologies.
+I am passionated about Cloud Infrastructure and DevOps.
 To advance my career in this space, I have undertaken additional studies to extend my knowledge and skills into this specialty.
-I am currently focusing my studies on Azure.
+I am currently focusing improving my skills on Azure and Terraform.

 I am mainly utilizing my Github to showcase IT projects.